Munetsi Linked With Galatasaray Move - NewZimbabwe.com

 By Sports Reporter

-WARRIORS star Marshall Munetsi has been linked with a move to Turkish giants Galatasaray, who are reportedly targeting to wrest him away from French side Stade de Reims during the Turkish League’s mid-season transfer window which closes midnight Tuesday.
+WARRIORS star Marshall Munetsi has been linked with a move to Turkish giants Galatasaray, who are reportedly targeting to prise him away from French side Stade de Reims during the Turkish League’s mid-season transfer window which closes today.

 Munetsi, who last season attracted interest from English clubs, has a contract with Reims until 30 June 2024.